AdvancedCustomFields/docs/fields/date-time-picker.md

   The date format that is displayed when selecting a date.

 - **Return Format**
   The date format that is returned when loading the value.
+Please note that the value is always saved as `Y-m-d H:i:s` (YYYY-MM-DD HH:II:SS) in the database.

 - **Week Starts On**
   Specifies the day to start the week on.

 ## Template usage
-The date time picker field will return a string containing your date-time value in the format chosen in the field’s settings.
+The date picker field returns a date-time string using the *Return Format* Setting.

 ### Display value
 This example demonstrates how to display a date-time value.